tektutor/chef-sep-2021/README.md

 Chef Habitat version: 1.6.351
 </pre>

+Test Kitchen - is used to test your cookbooks on different platforms(OS)

+Cookstyle - is a code linting tool that helps you write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logical mistakes in your code.

+Chef Infra Client - is an agent that runs locally on every node that is under management by Chef Infra Server.

+Chef InSpec - is a testing tool to verify security compliance

+Chef CLI - generates repositories, cookbooks, recipes, attributes, templates, and custom resources.

+Chef Habitat - Standardize application packaging and deployment practices across a wide range of systems.

 You may refer further installation instructions in the official page https://docs.chef.io/workstation/install_workstation/

 ### Setting up your Chef Server